mrsandipandas/mrsandipandas.github.io/_posts/2025-09-14-genai-diffusion.md

 - Language alignment (such as CLIP) connects words to images.
 - Diffusion strategies start from noise and iteratively de-noise, ensuring diversity and creativity while staying true to the prompt.

-Just like the final drawings of the students, these models transform randomness into meaning -- turning words into pictures. *“From dust to detail, generative models turn random chaos into meaningful representation -- guided one step at a time.”*
+Just like the final drawings of the students, these models transform randomness into meaning &mdash; turning words into pictures. *“From dust to detail, generative models turn random chaos into meaningful representation &mdash; guided one step at a time.”*

 ## Glossary